nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 with an application, users are only allowed to add a task to an application via the
 <a href="#56-add-task-feature">add task command</a>.</div>

-With thia command, users no longer have to rely on memory or scattered notes to keep track of their applications.
+With this command, users no longer have to rely on memory or scattered notes to keep track of their applications.
 Instead, they can quickly and easily input all relevant information into sprINT, and access it at any time to monitor their progress.